 Remember, there are countless ways to execute employee rewards and recognition at your organisation to start building a culture of continuous recognition.

-As a recap, here are five examples of rewards and recognition:
+As a recap, here are some examples of rewards and recognition:

 |1.
 Tailored rewards with popular vendors|